LaravelDaily/Booking-Com-Simulation-Laravel/course/09-apartment-show-facilitied.md

 Now, let's move to the detailed view of the specific Apartment which would show facilities grouped by category.

+This will be a bit shorter lesson compared to others:

+- One new endpoint
+- Grouping the result
+- And automated test for it

-Again, from the previous lesson, here's how it looks on mobile:
+Again, from the previous lesson, here's how apartment detail facilities screen looks on mobile:

 ![property show mobile facilities](images/property-show-mobile-facilities.png)